 The other possibility is that trading volume is accurate but the reported open interest is incorrect.
 Market participants do observe the changes in open interest and attempt to infer how \textit{informed} investors are being positioned in the market.
 The general heuristic is that if open interest is rising and the price is increasing then the aggressors, presumably informed investors, are the buyers.
-If on the other hand open interest is rising and the price is falling the aggressors would be the sellers.
-If however, as the price increases open interest decreases this presumably implies shorts covering and similarly for the longs when price is dropping.
-This heuristic may or may not be valid, what is important however is that market participants pay attention to it and some trade according to this.
-So given that exchanges generate revenue by extracting fees on traded volume it is conceivable that they could potentially generate \textit{false signals}, when the market has none to offer, by modulating open interest artificially with the expectation that this would incentivize market participants to trade more.
-If that is what actually takes place it would require those \textit{signals} to be as clear and large in magnitude as possible such that all market participants notice them.
-So we would expect $\mathbb{E}_{SP}[X_{TV} | X_{TV} > 0]$ to be inflated, similar to what we see for \bybit{}, OKX and Binance in \tblref{tbl:oi_delta_subperiod_1} and \tblref{tbl:oi_delta_subperiod_2} for all sub-periods.
-Although such activity would be almost impossible to prove beyond reasonable doubt it is instructive to look at the $X_{TV}$ on the tick-by-tick level during an eventful day, e.g. a significant market decline.
-On August 17, 2023 the bitcoin price crashed more than $10\%$ during the US trading session.
-In \figref{fig:bybit_aug_17} we see this event as observed on \bybit{} and in \figref{fig:kraken_aug_17} we see the same day as it unfolded on Kraken.
-In both plots the red lines represent the excess total variation observed with the left axis measuring the magnitude of the excess in USD.
-The right axis represents the price and the blue line is the last traded price at the time of the open interest update.
-Comparing the two figures it is immediately evident that on \bybit{} there seem to be almost no time intervals with where $X_{TV} = 0$ while on Kraken this condition holds almost for the entirety of the day.
-The few spikes in $X_{TV}$ on Kraken could conceivably be explained by delayed reporting of liquidations or open interest; as most of them are localized in time intervals with sharp price fluctuations.
+If on the other hand open interest is rising and the price is falling, the aggressors would be the sellers.
+If, however, as the price increases open interest decreases, this presumably implies shorts covering (and implies the same for the longs when price is dropping).
+This heuristic may or may not be valid, but its validity is less important than whether market participants pay attention to it and whether some trade according to it.
+Given that exchanges generate revenue by extracting fees on traded volume, it is conceivable that they could potentially generate \textit{false signals}, when the market has none to offer, by modulating open interest artificially, with the expectation that this would incentivize market participants to trade more.
+If that is what actually takes place, it would require those \textit{signals} to be as clear and large in magnitude as possible, such that all market participants notice them.
+In this case we would expect $\mathbb{E}_{SP}[X_{TV} | X_{TV} > 0]$ to be inflated, similar to what we see for \bybit{}, OKX, and Binance in \tblref{tbl:oi_delta_subperiod_1} and \tblref{tbl:oi_delta_subperiod_2} for all sub-periods.
+Although such activity would be almost impossible to prove beyond reasonable doubt it is instructive to look at the $X_{TV}$ on the tick-by-tick level during an eventful day, \textit{e.g.}, a significant market decline.
+On August 17, 2023 the Bitcoin price crashed more than $10\%$ during the US trading session.
+In Figure 1, we see this event as observed on \bybit{}, and in Figure 2 we see the same day as it unfolded on Kraken.
+In both plots the red lines represent the excess total variation observed, with the left axis measuring the magnitude of the excess in USD.
+The right axis represents the price, and the blue line is the last traded price at the time of the open interest update.
+Comparing the two figures it is immediately evident that on \bybit{} there seem to be almost no time intervals where $X_{TV} = 0$, while on Kraken this condition holds almost for the entirety of the day.
+The few spikes in $X_{TV}$ on Kraken could conceivably be explained by delayed reporting of liquidations or open interest, as most of them are localized in time intervals with sharp price fluctuations.